 Invasive Plant Species

-This is a type of plant species that is a non-native plant and has been introduced to a region outside of its native range.
-It can grow and spread quickly, causing environmental harm or harm to human health.
+This is a type of plant species that is a non-native plant that is also able to grow and spread quickly, causing environmental harm or harm to human health.

 For more information on invasive plant species and how to control them, visit the U.S. Department of Agriculture page on Invasive Species.